 Panelists for this lab include Milo Thiesen (former Met employee in the Digital Department, now at Lincoln Center for the Performing Arts), Julie Marie Seibert (Assistant Educator for Family Programs and Artist), Tricia Robson (Senior Project Manager), Kelly Baum (Cynthia Hazen Polsky and Leon Polsky Curator of Contemporary Art at The Met and one of the curators of the exhibition Alice Neel: People Come First).
 The event is also hosted by a Met teen intern and our Teen Programs staff.

-The program is free of charge, though it does require a device that is connected to the internet.
+The program runs from 4:30 – 6:00 PM and is free of charge, though it does require a device that is connected to the internet.
 Pre-register here.